arthurchoung/PUCKO/README.md

-# PUCKO Web Browser
+# PUCKO Linux Web Browser

 Building a web browser that follows the Unix philosophy

-For more information, please visit http://puckoweb.com
+For more information, please visit http://puckolinux.com

 ## Overview

-The basic design goals of PUCKO Web include:
+The basic design goals of PUCKO Linux include:

   * Not monolithic